-All staff within our academy are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff within our School are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.

-All staff contribute to providing a safe environment in which children can learn by upholding expectations and consistently being open minded, ready to listen and observant
+All staff contribute to providing a safe environment in which children can learn by following our School Behaviour Policy, teacher expectations and remaining vigilant for any indicators of harm or abuse.